The Australian Ballet partnership: research experts

 Dr Sue Mayes AM

-Dr Sue Mayes AM has been the Principal Physiotherapist of The Australian Ballet since 1997.
-She manages the Artistic Health department of The Australian Ballet and treats the diverse injuries of the professional ballet dancers.
+Dr Sue Mayes AM was the Principal Physiotherapist of The Australian Ballet between 1997 and 2025.
+She managed the Artistic Health department of The Australian Ballet and treated the diverse injuries of the professional ballet dancers.
 Sue graduated from La Trobe University in 1990 with a Bachelor of Science (Physiotherapy), a Graduate Diploma in Sports Physiotherapy in 1996 and PhD in 2017, titled Hip joint health in professional ballet dancers.
-Sue is currently an Adjunct Research Fellow and was awarded a La Trobe University Distinguished Alumni Award in 2018.
+Sue is currently Senior Lecturer, Physiotherapy at La Trobe, and was awarded a La Trobe University Distinguished Alumni Award in 2018.
 Sue consults for elite athletes in the Australian Football League, Cricket Australia and for other professional sports teams internationally.
 Sue has been invited to present at conferences, including International Association of Dance Medicine and Science conferences, and the IOC World Conference on Prevention of Injury and Illness in Sport.
 She also lectures regularly throughout Australia and internationally.
 Sue was awarded an Order of Australia in 2020.

 Dr Jodie McClelland